szabgab/dancer-spa-book-source/manuscript/hello-world-spa.md

 ![code/hello_world.psgi](code/hello_world.psgi)

 Note, I used the extension `psgi`.
 File extensions don't have a lot of impact.
 Especially on Linux.
 You can use any extension with any content, but some tools use the file extension as a hint to recognize the type of the content.
 For example editors usually map file extensions to languages that means appropriate syntax coloring.

 This is a Perl program, but it also adheres to the PSGI standard.
-Having psgi extension will help remind everyone that instead of running this with `perl` we need to run this with the special `plackup` command that was installed when we installed Dancer.
+Having psgi extension will help remind everyone that instead of running this with `perl` we need something else to run this.
+For example during development we use the special `plackup` command that was installed when we installed Dancer.

 Open the terminal window in the directory where you saved the file and run